 VVA'S FOUNDING PRINCIPLE: "Never again will one generation of veterans abandon another."

 The National BOD consists of four officers, 10 at-large directors, and 9 regional directors representing each of the regions.
 The National AVVA president also sits on the BOD as a non-voting special adviser.
 South Carolina falls in the seven-state mid-Atlantic region, Region III.
-The director for 2013-2014 is Sara McVicker of MD.
+The director for the current term is Sara McVicker of MD.
 Each state or territory with at least three chapters may elect to have a state council and there are currently 48 state councils, including Puerto Rico.
 The presidents of each state elect one member from among them to sit on the BOD and represent the interests of the states.

 For complete extended information about VVA, please visit our web site at: http://www.vva.org/